Deltares-research/bmi-example-fortran/README.md

 ## Note

-Files not relevant to the Deltares BMI application have been removed, and the github fork was detached as this will not serve to create a pull requet upstream.
+Files not relevant to the Deltares BMI application have been removed, and the github fork was detached as this will not serve to create a pull request upstream.

-The `bmi_main.f90` and `test/` folder are preserved from the upstream CSDMS bmi-example-fortran repository as Fortran usage examples.
+The `bmi_main.f90` file and `test/` folder are preserved from the upstream CSDMS bmi-example-fortran repository as Fortran usage examples.
 They require CMake/fpm to build and are not part of the Java interop build pipeline.